pimterry/loglevel/README.md

 To do a release of loglevel:

 * Update the version number in package.json and bower.json
-* Run `grunt` to build a distributable version in dist/
+* Run `grunt dist` to build a distributable version in dist/
 * Update the release history in this file (below)
 * Commit the built code, tagging it with the version number and a brief message about the release
 * Push to Github